 If no further variables with negative reduced costs can be found by completely solving the pricing problem and the difference between the solution value of the RMP and the value of the so-far best integer solution exceeds one, branching becomes necessary.
-We use a branching rule similar to the one described in [22,25].
-The solution space is divided into two parts, where two different items i_1 and i_2 do not have to be or have to be in the same bin, respectively.
-We always choose the two highest items appearing in a pattern p whose corresponding variable x_p has an LP solution value closest to 0.5.
-Preliminary tests showed that other combinations of items were usually not better; even the use of strong branching [18] in order to choose between different branching candidates generated by diverse strategies did not improve the obtained results.
+We use a branching rule similar to the one described in [16,17].
+The solution space is divided into two parts, where two different items $i_1$ and $i_2$ have to be in different bins or in the same bin, respectively.
+We always choose the two highest items appearing in a pattern p whose corresponding variable $x_p$ has an LP solution value closest to 0.5.
+Preliminary tests showed that other combinations of items were usually not better; even the use of strong branching [26] in order to choose between different branching candidates generated by diverse strategies did not improve the obtained results.